Olympus E-M1 Mark III

 And while the sensor is unchanged, a new detail priority mode processes high ISO images twice, slowing the camera but increasing the level of detail.
 In the speed priority processing, noise creeps in around ISO 800 and details and sharpness tend to go downhill by ISO 3,200.
 Fortunately, for non-moving subjects anyway, the excellent stabilization can help you keep the ISO low.

 The camera’s metering system felt less predictable than most, even in spot metering mode, and I was regularly on the exposure compensation dial to get the shot right in aperture priority and shutter priority mode.

 When you need the extra resolution, high res handheld mode can be a big help.
 The above photo was shot in this mode, and even cropped in post.
 The subject does need to remain still, and the camera takes a few extra seconds to stitch everything together, but it offers a boast in detail for some subjects.

 Price and availability

 But it’s not perfect.
-The viewfinder resolution is a couple of generations out of date, the metering system feels a bit inconsistent, and many other basic systems, like the 121-point autofocus and 20MP Four Thirds sensor, are carried over from the Mark II.
+The viewfinder resolution is a couple of generations out of date, the metering system feels inconsistent, and many other basic systems, like the 121-point autofocus and 20MP Four Thirds sensor, are carried over from the Mark II.

 The smaller sensor is less ideal for genres like portraits, weddings, and fashion, where you can spend a similar amount of cash on a full-frame body, and where the E-M1 III’s advanced features simply won’t come into play.

 - Olympus E-M1 Mark III vs. Olympus E-M1 Mark II: Is the upgrade worth it?